Skip to Content

 Below, I’ll summarize the bars with pool tables in Las Vegas both on the Strip, on Fremont Street, and off the beaten path.

-Although there are a number of bars with pool tables on the Strip, most only have a handful of tables or less, and there are no full pool halls on the Strip.
+Although there are several bars with pool tables on the Strip, most only have a handful of tables or less, and there aren’t any “all out” pool halls.
+I recommend stopping in at non-peak times to limit your wait.

-Note that there are a number of dedicated pool halls away from the Strip, listed below, that are a short drive or inexpensive ride away.
+Note that there are a few dedicated pool halls away from the Strip, listed below, that are a short drive or inexpensive ride away.

 I’ll be sure to link out to each venue or their social media profile if they don’t have a website.